andreafrost/Documentation/docs/getting-started.rst

 The ``python`` packages are listed in ``requirements.txt``.

-After all the components have been installed, the `makemigrations` process will prompt you to create a ``superuser``
+After all the components have been installed, the `makemigrations` process will prompt you to create a ``superuser``:

 .. code-block:: shell-session